adersberger/istio-playground/slides/adersberger-istio-playground.md

 ![fit](../img/book.png)

 ^
-Istio and service meshes are a hype right now
+Istio and service meshes are a hype right now - but this sustainable kind of hype driven by the fact the things are getting easier and less complex.
-Our job is to ground this hype by providing real-life use cases

 ---